vtex-apps/carousel/README.md

 ### Styles API
 :construction: :construction: :construction:

+## Troubleshooting
+You can check if others are passing through similar issues [here](https://github.com/vtex-apps/carousel/issues).
+Also feel free to [open issues](https://github.com/vtex-apps/carousel/issues/new) or contribute with pull requests.

 ## Tests

-### Running Tests

 To run the test suit, type the following in the terminal, inside the folder `react`

 ```sh
 $ npm t     # this
 ```

-## Troubleshooting
-You can check if others are passing through similar issues [here](https://github.com/vtex-apps/carousel/issues).
-Also feel free to [open issues](https://github.com/vtex-apps/carousel/issues/new) or contribute with pull requests.